 Seven Questions That Trump “That’s Just Your Interpretation”

-A couple of months ago, I put the commonly used defeater phrase, “That’s just your interpretation” on trial and found the integrity behind its typical usage woefully lacking.
-Essentially, those who resort to using it, although I hope they are unaware of such a reality, are acting against the love of both neighbor and God....
+A couple of months ago, I put the commonly used defeater phrase, “That’s just your interpretation,” on trial, and found the integrity behind its typical usage woefully lacking.
+Essentially, those who resort to using it, although mostly likely unaware of such a reality, are acting against the love of both neighbor and God.
+That previous...
 Continue Reading →

 Why You Should Read “Moby Dick”

 One of the main reasons that I started this blog was to help me slow down and process the wide variety of books I was reading.
-I find that writing is an essential part of the learning process and have found many times where my views have changed as I write about a topic that...
+I find that writing is an essential part of the learning process and have found many times that my views have changed as I write about a topic that...
 Continue Reading →

 Does Mark Care About the Resurrection?